browserengineering/book/book/styles.md

 Inheriting font size comes with a twist.
 Web pages can use percentages as font sizes: `h1 { font-size: 150% }` makes headings 50% bigger than normal text.
 But what if you had, say, a `code` element inside an `h1` tag---would that inherit the `150%` value for `font-size`?
-Would it be another 50% bigger than the rest of the heading text?
-That seems wrong.
-So in fact, browsers resolve percentages to absolute pixel units before storing them in the `style`; it's called ["computing"][^css-computed] the style.
+Surely it shouldn't be another 50% bigger than the rest of the heading text?
+So, in fact, browsers resolve percentages to absolute pixel units before storing them in the `style`; it's called ["computing"][^css-computed] the style.

 [^css-computed]: Full CSS is a bit more confusing: there are [specified, computed, used, and actual values][css-computed], and they